eldoy/sirloin/README.md

 })

-// To use the default options, this is all you need const app = new Sirloin({ pubsub: {} })
+// To use the default options, this is all you need
+// Make sure Redis is running before starting your application const app = new Sirloin({ pubsub: {} })
 ```
 Pubsub is disabled by default, remove the config or set to 'false' to send messages directly to the socket.